 Really?
 Because for those of us who’ve felt helpless and hopeless watching our trees wither and die from years of intense drought and little rainfall in the past eleven months, and who now live with the terror of being buried alive when the clouds darken—we don’t get the joke.
 I stand amidst mini mountains of gnarled branches on the ground that has yet to burn, next to cracked and jagged trunks broken at skewed angles, their roots exposed as if hoisted skyward by pulleys, and I wonder how anyone could deny what to me is dangerously obvious.

 What if?
-Except.
-Then how do you explain my mother?
-Or, my childhood in the seventies, where Mom plastered our refrigerator door with enough stats, photos, articles, and political cartoons lampooning corporate greed at the expense of our “true mother” to give a kid a panic attack merely fetching the morning OJ.
+I’m not naive.
+Raised by parents who adored each other while being at odds politically, it’s no longer surprising to me when my chosen media outlets lie or manipulate.
+“Truth” is far more complicated than my trusting kid self believed.
+Except, or maybe And.
+How do you explain my mother?
+Or, my childhood in the seventies, where Mom plastered our refrigerator door with enough stats, photos, articles, and political cartoons lampooning corporate greed at the expense of our “true mother” to give a kid a panic attack, merely fetching the morning OJ.